aronchick/dotfiles-1/README.md

 Uses
 ----

-I mostly spend time in Linux using Red Hat or Debian based distros most of my dotfiles are oppinionated as such.
-I do minor work in OS X but still rely on some configuration to work there.
+I mostly spend time in Linux using Red Hat or Arch based distros most of my dotfiles are oppinionated as such.

 Requirements
 ----

- * zsh 4.3.11+ (zprezto requirement)
+ * zsh 4.3.11+
  * tmux 1.9+ (not required but some shortcuts won’t work)
- * vim  7.3+ (spf13 requirement)
+ * vim  7.3+
- * git 1.7+ (spf13 requirement)
+ * git 1.7+

 Install
 ----